M1ckB/til/T-SQL/backup-and-restore.md

 - `DIFFERENTIAL`: Creates a partial backup of a database
 - `CHECKSUM`: Verifies that no corruption has happened to any of the pages during read/write
 - `INIT`: Creates a new backup (by default, backups will be appended to a file)
+- `COPY_ONLY`: Creates a backup that is independent of the sequence of conventional backups.
+This is useful if a backup is needed for a special purpose, e.g. a test environment

 ## Restore